Generate Your Table

 A printed table is a reference, not a memorization tool.
 Looking at a fact is not the same thing as recalling it.
 The pairing that actually works:

 For a printable progress sheet that lives next to the table, grab the math mastery tracker.
-For the underlying method, see how to memorize multiplication tables and master multiplication in 30 days.
+For the underlying method, see how to memorize multiplication tables, the spaced repetition math facts schedule and master multiplication in 30 days.

 Pick the row and column ranges, then tap "Print or Save as PDF."
 Your browser opens its print dialog — choose "Save as PDF" to download, or pick a printer to print on paper.
 The tool is free and unlimited.